meltaylor78/athboy/README.md

 The following describes the features that have been implemented into the website with some notes on future enhancements.
 ### <ins>Existing_Features</ins>
 - Header image, nav bar & footer;
-- The site was design with a common elements that span all pages of the site to replicate the user experience across all pages.
+- The site was design with common elements that span all pages of the site to replicate the user experience across all pages.
 Responsiveness;
-- The nav bar was locked to the top of the page to ensure ease of navigation, this is most important on mobile to prevent the need to scroll to the top of the page for the links.
+- The nav bar was locked to the top of the page to ensure ease of navigation, this is most important on mobile as it prevents the need to scroll back to the top of the page for the links.
-- As part of the development reactive hover elements were included on all nav links and social media links.
+- As part of the development, reactive hover elements were included on all nav links and social media links.
 When the user hovers over the element, the site responds.
 - In addition on the nav bar it is always clear to the user where they are and what pages are available to them.

 ### <ins>Features_Left_to_Implement</ins>
 - In the current version of the site, there are no additional features to implement.
-- More information is being sought from others local groups & related to upcoming events.
+- More information is being sought from others local groups related to upcoming events.

 - A future enhancement, would be to improve the events section to integrate a calendar view. (currently no planed timeline for this)
 [Table of Contents](#Index)